An In-Depth Comprehensive Functional Testing Tutorial with Types, Techniques, and Examples:

 - Expected results.

-Obviously, attempting to author each and every kind of test is not only impossible but also time-consuming and expensive.
+Attempting to author every kind of test is not only impossible but also time-consuming and expensive.

-Typically, we would want to uncover maximum bugs without any escapes with existing tests.
-Therefore, QA needs to use optimization techniques and strategize how they would approach the testing.
-Let’s explain this with an example.
+Typically, we would want to uncover the maximum bugs without any escapes with existing tests.
+Therefore, the QA needs to use optimization techniques and strategize how they would approach the testing.

 Let’s explain this with an example.

-Functional Testing Example Use Case: Take an online HRMS portal where the employee logs in with his user account and password.
-On the login page, there are two text fields for the user, password, and two buttons: Login and Cancel.
+Take an online HRMS portal where the employee logs in with his user account and password.
+On the login page, there are two text fields for the username & password, and two buttons: Login and Cancel.
 Successful login takes the user to the HRMS home page and cancel will cancel the login.
-Specifications are as below:

-#1 ) The user id field takes a minimum of 6 characters, a maximum of 10 characters, numbers(0-9), letters(a-z, A-z), special characters (only underscore, period, hyphen allowed) and cannot be left blank.
-User id must begin with a character or number and not special characters.
+#1 ) The user id field takes a minimum of 6 characters, a maximum of 10 characters, numbers(0-9), letters(a-z, A-z), special characters (only underscore, period, hyphen allowed) and it cannot be left blank.
+User id must begin with a character or a number and not special characters.

 The basic approach to testing this scenario can be classified into two broad categories: